OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

-### 5. Analyze the average SalePrice or TotalValue for different types of Property.
+### 5. Analyze the average SalePrice for different types of Property.
 ```sql
 -- Properties Average Sales price from the highest to...
 select * from (